-The breathtaking twelve-minute panoramic shot that opens The Man from London circles the protagonist, surveys a harbor and a train station, witnesses a shady transaction and murder—and bears the indelible mark of Béla Tarr, the Hungarian director known for his stylistically unique and adventurous films.
-The story, based upon a novel by popular crime author Georges Simenon (with whom Tarr shares an interest in people's reactions to their own morally ambiguous actions) follows a railway switchman, Maloin, who finds a suitcase full of money.
-Cinematographer Fred Kelemen, aided by Mihály Vig's haunting score, perfectly captures an atmosphere of dread and entrapment amid the falling rain, quiet nighttime streets, and crammed kitchens and bars of a small town.
-This is The North American premiere of the English-language release version.
+The breathtaking 12-minute panoramic shot that opens The Man from London circles the protagonist, surveys a harbor and a train station, witnesses a shady transaction and murder—and bears the indelible mark of Béla Tarr, the Hungarian director known for his stylistically unique and adventurous films.
+The story, based upon a novel by popular crime author Georges Simenon (with whom Tarr shares an interest in people’s reactions to their own morally ambiguous actions) follows a railway switchman, Maloin, who finds a suitcase full of money.
+Cinematographer Fred Kelemen, aided by Mihály Vig’s haunting score, perfectly captures an atmosphere of dread and entrapment amid the falling rain, quiet nighttime streets, and crammed kitchens and bars of a small town.
+This is the North American premiere of the English-language release version.

 Organized by Jytte Jensen, Curator, Department of Film.